-- SDG #9 Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation - By 2025, OPD ensures robust, integrated transportation planning is formalized and integrated into CNMI's CSDP.
-This effort includes implementing and measuring progress towards objectives where: - 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE - (i) By 2022, CUC installs LED lighting at pilot area sites and works with DPW and CHCC to support safe road lighting deployment planning elements; (ii) By 2023 CHCC's Walkability Plan is incorporated into DPW and COTA plans to support implementation of "safe and accessible" roads for active, and accessible transportation; and (iii) By 2024, DPW, CPA, COTA, CPA, and CHCC, with support of other relevant partners, will endorse a comprehensive transportation planning vision, with supporting objectives, and goals for inclusion of a robust transportation planning element for the whole of CNMI in the 2025 CSDP update led by OPD; - By 2022, OPD obtains complete coverage maps for cell and broadband coverage and works with Commerce to update HIES survey data specific to internet accessibility to support planning efforts that include subsidy programs or community connection hubs to ensure that all residents of Saipan, Tinian, and Rota have in-home access to the internet through broadband or wireless connection by 2030; - By 2022, DPW works with OPD and Transportation Planning partners including COTA and CPA as well as CHCC to update the 20-year Highway Master Plan to include walkability and accessibility recommendations identified by this group in 2020 scoping discussions; and - o Promote sustainable watershed and stormwater management planning through data-driven collaboration where (i) DPW with support of OPD, the Hazard Mitigation Office, and the Mayors Offices map all primary and secondary road infrastructure by 2023 to support the development of flood hazard mitigation and stormwater management planning guidance with support from DEQ by 2025; and (ii) DPW works with DEQ and partners to revise the 2005 Stormwater Management Plan for CNMI by 2025 to further support integration of land based pollution management across planning sectors and projects.
+SDG #9 - Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation

+• By 2025, OPD ensures robust, integrated transportation planning is formalized and integrated into CNMI's CSDP.
+This effort includes implementing and measuring progress towards objectives where: (i) By 2022, CUC installs LED lighting at pilot area sites and works withDPW and CHCC to support safe road lighting deployment planning elements; (ii) By 2023, CHCC's Walkability Plan is incorporated into DPWand COTA plans to support the implementation of "safe and accessible"roads for active and accessible transportation; (iii) By 2024, DPW,CPA, COTA, CPA, and CHCC, with the support of other relevant partners, will endorse a comprehensive transportation planning vision, withsupporting objectives, and goals for inclusion of a robust transportationplanning element for the whole of CNMI in the 2025 CSDP update led by OPD;

+- By 2022, OPD obtains complete coverage maps for cell and broadband coverage and works with Commerce to update HIES survey data specific to internet access to support planning efforts that include subsidy programs or community connection hubs to ensure that all residents of Saipan, Tinian, and Rota have in-home access to the internet through broadband or wireless connection by 2030; - By 2022, DPW works with OPD and Transportation Planning partners, including COTA and CPA, as well as CHCC, to update the 20-year Highway Master Plan to include walkability and accessibility recommendations identified by this group in 2020 scoping discussions; - Promote sustainable watershed and stormwater management planning through data-driven collaboration where (i) DPW with support of OPD, the Hazard Mitigation Office, and the Mayors Offices map all primary and secondary road infrastructure by 2023 to support the development of flood hazard mitigation and stormwater management planning guidance with support from DEQ by 2025; and (ii) DPW works with DEQ and partners to revise the 2005 Stormwater Management Plan for CNMI by 2025 to further support the integration of land-based pollution management across planning sectors and projects.